ethanshong/Across-Trial-Bayesian-Belief-Updating/README.md

 # Across-Trial-Bayesian-Belief-Updating

 This repository is designed to fit multiple belief updating models to real rat behavior data for a local-global auditory oddball task.
-The aim is to characterize parameter-level differences between between wildtype and Fmr1-KO rats as well as to find minimally complex models that can explain behavioral readouts of predictive coding.
+The aim is to characterize parameter level differences between wildtype and Fmr1-KO rats as well as to find minimally complex models that can explain behavioral readouts of predictive coding.

 ## Overview